toggledbits/VenstarColorTouch-Hubitat/README.md

 * Child devices for additional sensors;
 * Retrieval/storage/availability of thermostat's collected runtime stats.

+Also note that since I only use the T7850 and T7900 in my home, these are the only thermostats I've tested, and I don't have feedback yet from the community on other units that may also work, specifically the T2000, T5800/6800, and T5900/6900.
+If you're a user of any of these units, please chime in!

 Refer to the `CHANGELOG` file for release notes.